F33RNI/GPT-Telegramus/README.md

 - `/queue` - Shows requests queue
 - `/gpt YOUR REQUEST` - Request to ChatGPT
 - `/draw YOUR REQUEST` - Request to DALLE
+- `/restart` - Restart chatGPT and Telegram Bot (not tested properly)
 - Or just type your request as message without `/gpt` command

 ----------